30-Day Money Back Guarantee

 When we set out to create the best probiotic for gut health, we knew it had to go beyond basic bacterial counts.
 Our comprehensive formula delivers 50 billion CFU from 10 carefully selected strains, combining the most researched Lactobacillus and Bifidobacterium varieties with specialized strains like Saccharomyces boulardii for complete digestive support.

 What makes our approach unique is the three-in-one design: probiotics, prebiotics, and digestive enzymes working together in a single delayed-release capsule.
-The prebiotic inulin fiber from Jerusalem artichoke feeds your beneficial bacteria, while our digestive enzyme blend, including papain, bromelain, protease, amylase, and lipase, supports healthy digestion and nutrient breakdown.
-This synergistic combination helps maintain digestive balance more effectively than probiotics alone.
+The prebiotic inulin fiber from Jerusalem artichoke supports beneficial bacteria, while our digestive enzyme blend, including papain, bromelain, protease, amylase, and lipase, supports digestive processes.
+This combined approach helps support digestive balance alongside probiotics alone.

 Clean Formulation Promise: Vegan, non-GMO, zero fillers or additives.
 Every capsule is third-party tested for purity and potency in ISO-certified labs.